Maple was the first commercial product from LeafLabs

 Maple was one of the first ARM Cortex-M3 microcontroller boards, all designed and built by LeafLabs.

-Much loved by users around the world, the 32-bit STM single board computing surpassed the capabilities of similar products when it was first released in 2009.
+Much loved by users around the world, the STM32-based single board computer surpassed the capabilities of similar products when it was first released in 2009.
 Maple was followed by the Maple Mini in 2011, a "breadboard-able" PCB for applications where space was limited.
 The free software toolchain and open source library of the Maple series reflected the open source roots of LeafLabs.

 As was one of the first ARM Cortex-M3 microcontroller boards that was accessible to hobbyists and engineers outside of the embedded industry, the Maple series helped with the transition from 8-bit to 32-bit processing.
 The Maple series was used in everything from personal projects, to academic research and numerous commercial products.
 Some of our current projects began with the libmaple.